zhihuchen/CarND-LaneLines-P1-Zhihu/README.md

 * Define a mask function.

 * Average the lines from Hough output lines.
+Here one polynomial is derived from the average to denote the left and right lane.

+* draw_line() function then will draw the new averaged left and right lines.

 * Line polynomial are smoothed from the previous frames.
 Here a smoothing filter is applied.